 In certain cases, doctors can offer medicinal options for incontinence treatment.
 These medicines can have different purposes depending on the incontinence type that is being treated.

 For some urge incontinence problems, doctors can prescribe medicines that will stop the signals that cause constant urination urge.
 Similarly, there are medicines that can be used to slow down overactive bladder movements.
-In both cases, these medicines reduce the urge you have for urinating.
+In both cases, these medicines reduce the urge you have to urinate.

 In some cases, doctors can give medicines for other causes that make you experience incontinence.
-Antibiotics for urinary tract infections, or treatments for edema can be considered as such medicines.
+Antibiotics for urinary tract infections or treatments for edema can be considered medicines.

 Devices for Incontinence Treatment

 For stress incontinence problems, you can also consider using pessary devices.
 Pessary devices are designed for women who are suffering from urine leaks and accidents.
 As this type of incontinence is often caused by loose muscles around the bladder neck, some pressure on this area can help the muscles to seal the bladder exit.

 To do this, pessary devices can be placed near the cervix and pressed on the bladder neck.
 There is no surgical operation or injection needed to use these devices.
 You can just visit a clinic to get a pessary device installed.

 Some women suffer from incontinence problems because of the structural deformation they experienced after pregnancy, or by age.
 With the muscle changes around the pelvis area, the bladder can move or the urinary tract can prolapse.
 In suitable cases, doctors can offer surgical operations to fix these problems permanently.

 Depending on the problem and fixes needed, there are various methods for surgical incontinence treatment.
 Your doctor can offer a sling procedure to hold your bladder, or a retropubic suspension to support the bladder neck.